Trusted NAS North Island Defense Attorney

 A conviction at trial by court-martial can result in a criminal conviction on your permanent record.
 A court-martial proceeding is conducted with formal rules and is overseen by a military judge.
 Any violation of the Uniform Code of Military Justice (UCMJ) may lead to a trial by court-martial.

 If you are convicted at trial, you have the right to an appeal.
 There are many instances, in fact, when an appellate review of a conviction at a court-martial is triggered automatically.
-Appeals from Navy courts-martial proceedings are heard by the Navy-Marine Court of Criminal Appeals or the Court of Appeals for the Armed Forces.
+Appeals from Navy court-martial proceedings are heard by the Navy-Marine Court of Criminal Appeals or the Court of Appeals for the Armed Forces.

 Common Offenses at NAS North Island